-- 1. Employees offered only one plan option while active may continue only that plan at retirement. - 2.
-Employees offered a choice of plans with multiple insurers/administrators while active will be given a one-time opportunity to change plans at the time of retirement. - 3.
-Employees offered a choice of plans with the same insurer/administrator while active can change to a different option offered with the same insurer/administrator at the time of retirement, or during open enrollment. - 4.
-If a Kaiser member moves out of the Kaiser service area, he/she may make a one-time change to a Regence plan, or an DeltaODS or Willamette Dental plan, if available.

-- 5. If the retiree is enrolled in both medical and dental coverage as an active employee, he/she may choose to continue only medical in retirement.
-If medical is offered by the Member, retirees cannot continue dental only-unless they opted out of medical as an active employee.
-Dependents can only be covered on the dental plan if they arewere also covered on the medical plan.
-If dental insurance is discontinued, the retiree cannot re-enroll at a later date. - 6.
+1. Employees offered only one plan option while active may only continue that plan at retirement.

+- 2. Employees offered a choice of plans with multiple insurers/administrators while active will be given a one-time opportunity to change plans at the time of retirement. - 3.
+Employees offered a choice of plans with the same insurer/administrator while active can change to a different option within the same carrier at the time of retirement, or during open enrollment. - 4.
+If a Kaiser member moves out of the Kaiser service area, he/she may make a one-time change to a Regence plan, or a Delta Dental or Willamette Dental plan, if available. - 5.
+If the retiree is enrolled in both medical and dental coverage as an active employee, he/she may choose to continue only medical in retirement.
+If medical is offered by the Member, retirees cannot continue dental only unless they opted out of medical as an active employee. - 6.
 Retirees continue at the rates specified by CIS or as specified by law. - 7.
-If the active group or subgroup from which the employee retired leaves CIS, the retiree must move with them and is no longer eligible to continue CIS retiree coverage. - C. MEMBER PAYMENTS
+If the active group or subgroup from which the employee retired changes medical and/or dental plans with CIS, the retiree must move with them to the new plan(s). - 8.
+If the active group or subgroup from which the employee retired leaves CIS, the retiree must move with them and is no longer eligible to continue CIS retiree coverage.

+C. MEMBER PAYMENTS